Richard Branson's Ski Chalet Is One of the Most Luxurious Ways to Visit Switzerland

 Perched high in the peaks of the Swiss Alps, the expansive chalet has nine en-suite bedrooms, seven suites, and two top-floor master suites.

-The Lodge, which is celebrating its 10th anniversary this year, is close to ski lifts and sits on the backing of one of the returning pistes.
+The Lodge is close to ski lifts and sits on the backing of one of the returning pistes.
 Guests can hit the slopes and simply ski back to their accommodation once they’re done for the day.

-Convenience is the key here: Staff will take boot and equipment sizes and have the items delivered once guests arrive.
-No heavy baggage and no time spent finding a rental (for a price, obviously).
+Convenience is the key here: Staff will take boot and equipment sizes and have the items delivered once guests arrive, which means no heavy baggage and no time spent finding a rental (for a price, obviously).

-Staff will also take guests straight to the lift station, and there’s a dedicated boot room in the chalet clothes and gear warm before heading out.
+Staff will also take guests straight to the lift station, and there’s a dedicated boot room in the chalet to keep gear warm before heading out.

-Fun amenities include a hidden doorway between the two master suites that’s disguised as a bookcase, while meals are prepared by Michelin-star trained chefs that serve local fare like an apricot jam made from the fruits harvested in the summer season.
+Fun amenities include a hidden doorway between the two master suites that’s disguised as a bookcase.
+Meals are prepared by Michelin-star trained chefs that serve local fare like an apricot jam made from the fruits harvested in the summer season.

-And of course luxury is also about the little touches, like Toblerone chocolates durin turn-down service and ski instructors on hand to give lessons or even record runs for those interested in their performance.
+And of course, luxury is also about the little touches, like Toblerone chocolates during turn-down service and ski instructors on hand to give lessons or even record runs for those interested in their performance.

 Verbier is beloved for the expansive terrain it offers winter enthusiasts.
-Skiers and snowboarders will find five resorts spread out across four valleys that all tie into one lift pass that’s good for various skill levels.
+Skiers and snowboarders will find five resorts spread out across four valleys that all tie into one lift pass, with slopes for various skill levels.